 In 2010, Stephen was transferred to Moscow, Russia, with work for 3 years.
 During this time Stephen regularly trained in the Olympic Stadium with the Russian Traditional Karate Federation under the instruction of Vladislav Eloyan and Sensei Masoe Kawasoe.

-The club is affiliated to JKA Ireland (Japan Karate Association) and to the JKA World Federation and Irish Martial Arts Commission and all grades are recognised both here and in Japan and across the World.
+The club is affiliated to JKA WF Northern Ireland (Japan Karate Association) and to the JKA World Federation under the instruction of our Chief Instructor, Sensei Masoe Kawasoe, 8th Dan JKA and all grades are recognised both here and in Japan and across the World.
 Stephen is also a licensed JKA Instructor and Referee as well as having the additional qualifications

 · Access NI Disclosure